smithy-security/smithy/components/scanners/zaproxy/dev-compare-zap-scan-results/README.md

 * Launch ZAP via its UI
 * Run a quick-scan towards the website you want to test, e.g. https://smithy.security
 * Click 'Report' in the menu and generate a Sarif report
-* Save teh SARIF report somewhere accessible by your terminal
+* Save the SARIF report somewhere accessible by your terminal
 * In your terminal:
 * `cd` in  the 'zap-authenticated-scan' directory
 * Build the image with `docker build . -t zap-test`